daviddechaux/Kingmaker/readme.md

 - Dropdown are too big
 - var pos = getEditMenuPosition($(".player"), false, true); <== ???? element.js p103
 - Create element with faction doesn't work
+- When create an element it is on the first faction

 ## Missing icons
 - Save changes button (on edit element)